akyriako/typesense-operator/README.md

 ### Problem 1: Quorum reconfiguration

-The Typesense Kubernetes Operator manages the entire lifecycle of Typesense Clusters within Kubernetes:
+TyKO manages the entire lifecycle of Typesense Clusters within Kubernetes:

 1. A random token is generated and stored as a base64-encoded value in a new `Secret`.
 This token serves as the Admin API key for bootstrapping the Typesense cluster.